 With so many products entering the market it can be a tough decision especially if you don’t know what to look for.
 Luckily you have this article to help you.
 Not only did I list the best LED aquarium lighting, I also wrote an in-depth guide that covers what to look for when choosing lights for a planted aquarium or a reef tank if you come across lights not on this list.

-Without further ado, here’s the list of the best LED lighting for aquariums in 2017.
+Without further ado, here’s the list of the best LED lighting for aquariums.

 Best LED Aquarium Lighting for Planted Tanks & Coral Reef Aquariums

 - Current USA Satellite Review – Editor’s Choice

 - Finnex Fugeray – Best for High-Tech Planted Tanks